gersonmakros/Depressed/README.md

 ---
 ![Depressed?](https://raw.githubusercontent.com/DerLobi/Depressed/master/logo.png)

-*Depressed?* is an app that asks you the nine questions from the [PHQ-9](https://en.wikipedia.org/wiki/Patient_Health_Questionnaire#Versions) questionnaire to determine if you are depressed.
+*Depressed?* is an app that asks you the ni.ne questions from the [PHQ-9](https://en.wikipedia.org/wiki/Patient_Health_Questionnaire#Versions) questionnaire to determine if you are depressed.
 The questionnaire is implemented with Apple's [ResearchKit](https://github.com/ResearchKit/ResearchKit).

 [![Download on the App Store](http://linkmaker.itunes.apple.com/images/badges/en-us/badge_appstore-lrg.svg)](https://geo.itunes.apple.com/us/app/depressed/id1062594092?mt=8)